Extra-Creativity/OpenGLFramework/README.md

 + `BindKeyPressing/BindKeyPressed/BindKeyReleasing/BindKeyReleased<keycode> (func)`: when the key is pressing/ pressed once/ releasing/ released once, the binded function will be called automatically.

 Note that the logic of `MainWindow` assumes that there is only one object (and we express it by a singleton-detected bool) because ImGui only supports binding one GLFW window in its context.
 Besides, you can customized any needed functions in `MainWindow.h/.cpp` by imitating he code there.

+Also, `MainWindow` uses a lot of `unordered_map`; if the binded functions will not be changed, they can use `std::vector` to get slight performance improvement.

 ### Framebuffer